-According to the American Grassfed Association (AGA), grassfed/grass-fed products are defined as "ruminants, including cattle, bison, goats and sheep, as those food products from animals that have eaten nothing but their mother's milk and fresh grass or grass-type hay from birth to harvest - all their lives."
+According to the American Grassfed Association (AGA), grass-fed products are defined as "ruminants, including cattle, bison, goats, and sheep, as those food products from animals that have eaten nothing but their mother's milk and fresh grass or grass-type hay from birth to harvest for all their lives."

 The United States Department of Agriculture (USDA) classification further denotes after weaning, ruminants must solely graze on grass, forage, and cereal grains in their vegetative, pre-grain state.
 They must also have continuous access to pastures during the growing season.

 Furthermore, the addition of 'USDA Organic' further signifies and validates the absence of GMOs, growth hormones, and antibiotics.
 In essence, this practice dismisses commodity agriculture and shifts the focus from quantity to quality beef that can exert positive health benefits.

 Conversely, conventionally raised cows typically eat an unnatural diet based on corn and soy in addition to receiving antibiotics and growth hormones that further impede their health.